 As a test, I’ve embedded an element in the HTML code that’s not displayed on the page.
 I should be able to locate it in the data stream and view it with Wireshark.

-As you can see, Wireshark is able analyze each frame and display the data just fine.
+As you can see, Wireshark is able to analyze each frame and display the data just fine.
 The element I’ve hidden shows up in the example above.
-The capture process is a bit more involved when you use tcpdump, but everything in Wireshark works as usual.
+The capture process is a bit more involved when you use the tcpdump command, but everything in Wireshark works as usual.

-The -w command line option enables Wireshark compatible output.
-It takes a single variable, which is the output filename.
+The -w command-line option enables Wireshark compatible capture output.
+It takes a single variable, which is the tcpdump output filename.
 Capture logs saved using this option won’t be human-readable outside of Wireshark, since they’re stored in binary rather than ASCII.

 If the session generates a larger amount of output, it will create new files to store it in.
 So a 3MB capture would generate capture.pcap, capture1.pcap, and capture2.pcap each with a file size of 1MB.

-The -s command line option sets a maximum length for each packet in bytes, and truncates the packet when the maximum is reached.
-The command tcpdump -s 0 sets an unlimited length to ensure that the entire packet is captured.
+The -s command-line option sets a maximum packet length for each in bytes, and truncates the packet when the maximum is reached.
+The command tcpdump -s 0 sets an unlimited length to ensure that the whole packet content is captured.

-The -n command line option instructs tcpdump not to resolve IP addresses to hostnames.
+The -n command-line option instructs the tcpdump command not to resolve IP addresses to hostnames.
 This is useful when troubleshooting websites behind a load-balancing server, and in a handful of other cases when using a hostname would give ambiguous results.

 tcpdump -v | -vv | -vvv

-The -F command line option instructs tcpdump to use capture filters from the specified file.
+The -F command-line option instructs the tcpdump command to use capture filters from the specified file.
 More information about writing a capture file can be found in the next section.